microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 ##### Pre-load Resources into Microsoft Teams

-Another way to provide any needed code or resource files to attendees is for the WTH event host to pre-load them into the Microsoft Teams team for the WTH event.
+Another way to provide resource files to attendees is for the WTH event host to pre-load them into the Microsoft Teams team for the WTH event.

 To pre-load resources into the event team, the host should:
 1. Use DownGit to download the Zip file of resources from the WTH repo.